The 5 Tools You Need To Work With Leather

-This is the one tool you absolutely can’t live without, if you plan to work with leather.
+If you plan to work with leather, you MUST have a rawhide mallet.
 Many leather tools require a mallet.
-Punching holes, stamping leather, the list is endless.
+Punching holes, stamping leather, setting snaps, the list is endless.
 A medium weight mallet is a great place to start (10-12 ounce).

 2. Hole Punch Set

 You make a lot of holes working with leather.
-You’ll find there are generally two different sizes of hole punch sets.
-Within each set are bits, each bit a different diameter.
-The smaller set is the one you should get first.
+You’ll find there are generally two different sizes of hole punch sets(each set has about six different bits) The smaller set is the one you should get first.
 Don’t get a rotary punch set.

 3. Bone Folder

+Not made from bone anymore, if ever.
 A four-in-one plastic tool you must have.
 It burnishes edges, creases, folds, and slicks.
 Add finishing touches to your work.
-It functions as good as the tools that do these tasks individually.
 For about $3, bone folders provide an amazing amount of usefulness, and they’ll last forever.

 The awl is so simple, it’s a hard, short piece of steel with a wooden handle.
 Much thicker than a leather sewing needle.
-Use it to mark leather, puncturing, helps with sewing tasks, temporary hold between two points, widening holes.
+Use it to mark leather, or for puncturing holes.
+Also helps with sewing tasks, or as a temporary hold between two points, widening holes.
 An entire article could be written about an awl’s usefulness.
 I keep several around me at different work stations.